eguyonnet/BC19-FinalProject/README.md

 * A scoring could be calculated for each unit as an indicator of the level of quality of the maintainance of a unit.
 The calculation rules would vary from one product to an other.
 This indicator could be used for instance by insurers/owners to negociate the insurance premium for a contract, or by buyers to estimate the value of a second hand unit.
 * Create a srepository for each client application

-## Questions
-- Does it make sence to use uint8, uint16, ... instead of uint32 to save space ?
-- Is it better to use bytes32 instead of string is length if limited ?
-- Should I manage Manufacturers and products with different contracts ?
-- I wish I could use pragma "experimental ABIEncoderV2;" in order to return structs !! but as far as I know, web3.js could not deal with it